|Vice Chancellor for Research:

 Courses taken at Montana Tech as an undergraduate student

-- Courses listed in the 4000 series may become part of a student’s graduate degree program if the courses are approved by the student’s Graduate committee and were not required to obtain the bachelor’s degree.
+- Courses listed in the 400 series may become part of a student’s graduate degree program if the courses are approved by the student’s Graduate committee and were not used to obtain the bachelor’s degree.
 A petition listing these courses and approved by the Department Head must be filed with the Graduate School.

 - For students who have applied to the Montana Tech Graduate School, graduate level courses taken prior to completion of a bachelor’s degree may be reserved and/or applied toward any graduate program requirements with approval of the Department Head and concurrence of the Graduate School.
 Such credits may not be used to satisfy the requirements for the bachelor’s degree.